LearnPlayAI/HeartCart/replit.md

-# TeeMeYou E-Commerce Platform
+# HeartCart E-Commerce Platform

 ## Overview

-TeeMeYou is a comprehensive e-commerce platform built as a dropshipping solution for South African markets.
+HeartCart is a comprehensive e-commerce platform built as a dropshipping solution for South African markets.
 The application features a full-stack architecture with Express.js backend, React frontend, and PostgreSQL database.
 The platform includes product management, user authentication, order processing, AI-powered product recommendations, and admin dashboard functionality.

 ## System Architecture